panchi64/gooby/README.md

 Make sure to follow the project's code of conduct.

 ### License
-This project is licensed under the MIT License.
+This project is licensed under the GNU General Public License v3.0

 ### Dependencies
 - Serenity - A Rust library for the Discord API.